Shaun Attwood: Post-incarceration life

-In 2007, Attwood was released and deported to the UK, where he started the first ever prison YouTube channel under his name.
+In 2007, Attwood was released and deported to the UK, where he started the first-ever prison YouTube channel under his name.
 He continues to maintain his blog, now under his own name, where he publishes letters and accounts sent to him by other prisoners.
-Having credited books for being the lifeblood of his rehabilitation, Attwood spoke out in outrage on The Wright Stuff at the ban on sending books to UK prisons introduced by Justice Minister Chris Grayling.

-Attwood now gives talks to schoolchildren and other groups about the negative consequences of drugs and crime, and advocates against Sheriff Arpaio and his methods.
+Attwood now gives talks to schoolchildren and other groups about the negative consequences of drugs and crime, and advocates against Arpaio and his methods.
 Shaun has given several TEDx Talks on his experiences.
 The University of St. Gallen in Switzerland hosted his 3 December 2016 talk on what facing 200 years in prison taught him about happiness.
 He has appeared on BBC, Sky News, CNN and TV in over 40 countries worldwide to talk about issues affecting prisoners' rights.

-After appearing on the True Geordie podcast, Attwood started his own 'True Crime' podcast on his YouTube channel which reached 725,000 subscribers as of Dec 2022.
-He answers questions about what prison was like, interviews true-crime guests and retells stories of what happened during his time in prison.
-Shaun Attwood has conducted several interviews and has written on the case surrounding the underage sex trafficking ring around Jeffrey Epstein, and has interviewed biologist Richard Dawkins, pop icon Robbie Williams and Chris Hansen.
+After appearing on the True Geordie podcast, Attwood started his own true crime podcast on his YouTube channel, which has 1,041,000 subscribers as of September 2025.
+He answers questions about what prison was like, interviews true-crime guests, and retells stories of what happened during his time in prison.
+Attwood has conducted several interviews and has written books on the case surrounding the underage sex trafficking ring around Jeffrey Epstein, and has interviewed Richard Dawkins, Robbie Williams, Ari Ben-Menashe and Chris Hansen.
+Attwood started his own Best Podcast Clips TikTok channel, which has over 1,000,000 subscribers as of September 2023.